 Mediation almost invariably costs much less than litigation—in many cases, less than half as much.
 The total cost will depend on how many sessions are needed to settle the dispute.
 Most private mediators charge by the hour, in a range of about $100–$200 per hour.
 The hourly rate is usually divided between the participants.

 Both types of processes are similar in that they use a neutral third party.
 They differ, though, in that mediation supports the parties in finding common ground, rather than determining facts or deciding whether people are right or wrong.
 Arbitration, on the other hand, involves both sides presenting evidence and making arguments, after which the arbitrator makes a decision for the parties.

 Are lawyers needed?

-Lawyers can be helpful as legal advisors, either during mediation, to review decisions made by participants, or to prepare legal documents.
+Lawyers can be helpful as legal advisors, either during mediation, for reviewing the final settlement agreement, or to prepare legal documents.
 The degree to which lawyers are involved varies depending upon a number of factors, including the nature of the issues, the wishes of the participants and the mediator’s preference.
 You should discuss this question with any mediator you are considering using.

 At the very least, most mediators urge their clients to consult with their own attorneys regarding any decisions with possible legal consequences.
 In divorce-related matters, it is highly advisable to have lawyers prepare final documents such as financial settlements and custody and visitation agreements.